 And it’s not only seeing and loving what is good, the opposite of loving what is good is not loving what is bad.

-And, you know, we’re in the day where I may be naïve but I’m shocked.
+You’ve got to understand something.
 Evil isn’t neutral.
 Evil comes in an angel of light.
 Evil is a lure.
 And somehow we think, “If I’m not doing bad things,” my question is, “Are you a lover of good” Because when you are a lover of good and you focus on what is good, I will tell you, good will come out of your life.

 And if you’re a lover of bad privately or secretly, I will tell you, what will come out of your mouth and out of your thoughts and out of your relationships are things that are bad.
 Because as a man or a woman thinks in your heart, so you become.